rigamortus/devops-projects/azuretask/README.md

 ## CI/CD

-Github Actions was my preferred CI/CD tool to trigger the terraforn files.
+Github Actions was my preferred CI/CD tool to trigger the Terraform files.
 In the workflow file (__/.github/workflows/azuretask.yml__), I implemented a five-stage task.
 The first four stages were configured to execute on push to the main branch while the final stage (resource destruction) only executes after entry of the passphrase '__David__'.

 ### Stage One